Kingerthanu/CPP_GLSL_Goobabs/README.md

 **The Breakdown:**

-  This Is Branch Will Display Collages Of All Varying Branches And Their Rendering Techniques.
+  This Is Root Branch Will Display Collages Of All Varying Branches And Their Rendering Techniques.
 The Code Held Here Is A Simply Copy-Over Of A Early Version Of:

   (https://github.com/Kingerthanu/CPP_GLSL_Goobabs/tree/Amplitudal/Frequency_FractalTrigWaves)